N1coc4colA/DA/README.md

 # DA
-Dtk (Deepin Toolkit) addons library
+Dtk (Deepin Toolkit) addons library.
+Its name is LibDA (LDA), and in the system, it is liblibDA, or for now at least.

 ## What is it?
 That's a library to have many components easily extensible, fast to handle and documented in the headers for your favorite DE and your comprehension when you search a class member.
 The classes in this library are not officially part of Dtk, but is a suite of addons.
 It can handle mouse and finger gestures faster and easily, with a template class integrated (SwipingGesture with VisualStackElement) or extend exisiting components part of Dtk (like DBlurEffect -> EffectWidget that has more in-window effects, or SwipingGestures that enhances Qt's QGesture's family).
 This is (for the moment) built as a trick library to have somethings already made (like DSplittedWindow nor it bar), or the auto debugging DApplication derivate (DAddonApplication).